-We've laid out all his credentials. out everything.
+We've laid out all his credentials.
+We've laid out everything.
 He's going to testify this is exactly what he would have done if he was with the Jacksonville Sheriff's Department.
 It is a -- it's not a complicated thing.
 It is a very common forensic thing that he is capable of doing.